EssesDev/psg_video_navigator/README.md

 - Follows MVC and SOLID principles for maintainability and extensibility.
 - Tests: All dependencies (`opencv-python`, `pillow`, `pyautogui`, `pyinstaller`) validated on Python 3.11.7.

+## Development Workflow
+- Changes are developed in the `dev` branch and merged into `main` after testing.

 ## Troubleshooting
 - Fixed an `AttributeError` in MVC initialization by passing the controller to the view at creation, ensuring robust dependency injection.
 - Resolved Tkinter/PyAutoGUI compatibility by using Python 3.11.7 with `python3-tk` on Ubuntu 22.04.
 - Fixed `AttributeError` in menu bar by using lambda for safe controller method access.
 - Fixed navigation buttons disappearing after video load by switching to grid layout for better widget management.
+- Improved click simulation to avoid permanent cursor movement and simplified click configuration with screen capture.

 ## Future Improvements
 - Save click configurations to a JSON file.
 - Add support for video playback (optional).
-- Enhance UI with resizable video display and timestamp indicators.

-## Development Workflow
-- Changes are developed in the `dev` branch and merged into `main` after testing.
+- Add timestamp indicators for video navigation.

 ## License
 MIT License.
 All dependencies (Tkinter, OpenCV, PyAutoGUI, Pillow) are open-source with compatible licenses.